Non-zero-sum optimal stopping game with continuous versus periodic exercise opportunities: Introduction

-For completeness, we point out that in other considerations of asymmetric information (again only in zero-sum games), players are assumed to have partial knowledge about the rewards' structure \cite{Gruen13} (see also \cite{GG18} for a simpler version), or about a Bernoulli random variable affecting the process's drift \cite{dAEG18} (see also \cite{dAGV21} for a similar problem where both players have partial information), and partially informed players can learn about the unobservable rewards/drift from the opponent's actions and their observations of the underlying processes.
-Such considerations lead to completely different formulations, where problems can actually be transformed to ones with full information using filtering techniques and can result in the use of randomised strategies by the initially fully informed players.
+The literature on NZSGs of optimal stopping is mainly concerned with the existence of a Nash equilibrium under continuous observations.
+They have been studied via different methodologies, including quasi-variational inequalities (QVIs) \cite{BF}, QVIs in Dirichlet forms \cite{Nagai}, stochastic processes theory \cite{Etourneau86}, backward induction \cite{Ohtsubo87}, potential theory of Ray-Markov processes \cite{CattiauxLepeltier90}, the martingale approach \cite{HuangLi90}, Snell envelope theory \cite{HZ10} and special utility-based arguments for certain applications \cite{Kuhn04} (see also subgame-perfect equilibrium methods \cite{RS14} and $\varepsilon$--equilibria \cite{Morimoto87, LarakiSolan13}).
+Beyond existence results, examples where such equilibria have been constructed are very limited and are always under a setting of {continuous observations of continuous processes}, such as convertible bonds pricing \cite{CDW10} and derivation of sufficient conditions for threshold strategy optimality \cite{Att17, DeAFM}.

-A random periodicity in observations, similar to the one of the underlying L\'evy process $X$ by the partially informed player $P$ in our game, has been considered in one-player optimal stopping settings with various applications in the literature.
-The vanilla put/call option with exercise times restricted to be Poisson arrival times has been studied by \cite{DW2002} in a Brownian motion model and \cite{PY_American} in a \lev model, while an endogenous bankruptcy (Leland-Toft model) in the Poisson observation setting was studied by \cite{PPSY2020}.
-On the other hand, to the best of our knowledge, optimal stopping games featuring periodic observation times have not been studied before.
+A random periodicity in {exercise opportunities} has so far been considered in one-player optimal stopping settings {and zero-sum-games (ZSGs)} with various applications in the literature.
+The American put/call option with exercise times restricted to be Poisson arrival times has been studied by \cite{DW2002} in a Brownian motion model, \cite{Lempa12} in a linear diffusion model, \cite{PY_American} in a \lev model and {\cite{PPY2021} with negative discount rate}, while an endogenous bankruptcy (Leland-Toft model) in the Poisson observation setting was studied by \cite{PPSY2020}. {The shape of the value function under optimal stopping of diffusions over Poisson jump times was then studied theoretically in \cite{Hob21}, while the inclusion of stochastic control over the rate of Poisson jumps was further considered in \cite{HZ22}.
+Finally, a zero-sum game (ZSG) under Poisson exercise opportunities was recently studied in \cite{LS19}.} On the other hand, to the best of our knowledge, NZSGs of optimal stopping, featuring periodic {exercise opportunities} have not been studied before.